-Students are expected to attend each class period.
-Periods that may be missed should be brought to the attention of the instructor as far in advance of the class period as possible.
-In the event of an unexcused absence, it is the student's responsibility to obtain and review the material covered during that class period.
-If a student arrives late or leaves early, he/she is expected to do so with a minimum level of disruption to the class in progress.
+Students are expected to attend each class period, though attendance is not mandatory.
 Electronic devices or other distractions should be avoided, with the exception of classes that deal with numerical methods.
 During such classes students are encouraged to follow along using suitable software on a laptop or other device.